FzliangFrank/networkUtils/README.md

 **Change Management & API readyness**

 - [ ] Accept a record of list in function `modify_graph()`.This can the
-  gives you ability to write api calll,
+  gives you ability to write api call,
 - [ ] Ability to trigger side effect on function `modify_graph_i()`.
 For
   example track what has been change, and what has been.
 - [ ] Arguments in two module to return reactive log.